-Any form of discrimination: Section 504: Title IX: Coordinator Contact Please contact the School Principal, contact information located in the contact directory in this handbook.
-Please contact the Student Support Manager, contact information located in the contact directory in this handbook.
-Please contact the Title IX Coordinator, contact information located in the contact directory in this handbook.
+Any form of discrimination: Section 504: Title IX: Coordinator Contact Please contact the School Please contact the Student Please contact the Title IX Principal, contact information Support Manager, contact Coordinator, contact information located in the contact directory in information located in the contact located in the contact directory in this handbook. directory in this handbook. this handbook.